re4ldev/arch-laptop/README.md

 11. Partition the disks.
 12. Setup an encryption.
 13. Format disk partitions.
-14. Create and mount btrfs subvolumes and non-btrfs partitions.
+14. Create and mount btrfs subvolumes and non-btrfs partitions for the System.
 15. Select the mirrors.
 16. Install system packages with pacstrap.
 17. Generate fstab.